balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ### 7) Show the PR diff

 ```
-Agent: Show the diff for pull request #<PR_NUMBER> in repo "upstream_owner/demo-streamlit".
+ Show the diff for pull request #<PR_NUMBER> in repo "upstream_owner/demo-streamlit".
 ```

 * Agent calls `get_pull_request_diff` and returns the unified diff or a summarized version.